You can find the full top 10 of the World's Best Disc Golf Courses 2021 and links to their feature articles at the bottom of this post.

 Events: To see events coming up at the Canyons, check out the Events page of Dellwood Disc Golf's website.

 Leagues: There's a bag tag league on Saturday mornings, and though visitors wouldn't have much to compete for, they could take part to have a round with locals if desired.
 There's also a local doubles league that sometimes plays at Canyons.
-You can find their Facebook site here.
+You can learn more at the J-Town Disc Golf Doubles League Facebook page.